HomeBlogSAM.gov

 April 20, 202612 min readBy Americurial

-This is the playbook we use internally at Americurial when we onboard a new client.
-Follow it and you'll clear registration on the first pass — and more importantly, you'll have a registration that evaluators can actually find.
+This is the same checklist we walk through with new clients at Americurial.
+Follow it and you'll clear registration on the first pass.
+More importantly, you'll have a record that contracting officers can actually find when they search.

 Veteran-specific reality check